 - Ensure that your social media activity does not interfere with your work commitments.

-- Ask the Center for Social Media (77)8-0492 if you have any questions about what is appropriate to include in your social media profile(s).
+If you have any questions about what is appropriate to include in your social media profile(s), contact the Center for Social Media.